 - Braking into or in the middle of a corner

 If you do find yourself doing any of these things and end up causing snap oversteer, there are ways to get yourself out of it before you go too far.
 The main thing you have to do is try to keep your front wheels pointing in the direction in which you wish to go.
-This is sometimes called counter steering or opposite lock and it can take practice to learn how to do it effectively.
+This often involves turning into the slide, which usually means you’re turning the steering wheel in the opposite direction of the corner.

 If you turn your wheel in the opposite direction too quickly, you can snap the car into oversteer in the other direction.
 If you apply too little, you will likely cause the car to spin more as the back end comes around.
 Keeping your eyes on the road and maintaining the front of the car in the direction that you want to be going is key to correcting snap oversteer.